Laxmar/PremierLeagueChat/README.md

 ## Deployment

 App is currently deployed using https://streamlit.io/cloud.
 Before the deployment, you need to set environment variables in the Streamlit Cloud console.
 The app is automatically deployed when you push to the main branch.
+The app is private and can be accessed only by invited users.